 The King, the clan heroes, and minor characters of Armello.
-Heroes are categorized by the two starting heroes, the Usurpers, and the Rivals in that order (with the exception of the Bandit Clan who were bundled together).
+Heroes are categorized by the two starting heroes, the Usurpers, and the Rivals in that order (with the exception of the Bandit and Dragon Clans, who were respectively bundled together).

 - Authority Equals Asskicking: The king may be dying, but he still has a lot of combat prowess.